 Transfer students are eligible to apply to participate in all student law journals at Columbia Law School.
 Each journal has its own application criteria.
 With the exception of Columbia Law Review, transfer students are informed of application procedures for journal participation upon admission to Columbia Law School as a transfer student.
 For more information regarding journals other than the Columbia Law Review, please see the Journals page.

 Transfer students with an interest in the Columbia Law Review may apply in one of two ways: through a transfer application period, or the Publishable Notes Program during the academic year.
 The transfer application for the Columbia Law Review consists of two elements—the writing component and the personal statement.
-More information, including application deadlines, will be announced soon.
+For more information, including application deadlines, please visit the Columbia Law Review website.